sudoPom/ALOC/docs/outputdir/html/_sources/index.rst.txt

 .. code:: bash

-   $ git clone git@github.com:sudoPom/aloc-final-year-project.git
+   $ git clone git@github.com:sudoPom/ALOC.git

 Then enter the repository you just cloned and install all the requirements from the provided ``requirements.txt`` file.

 .. code:: bash

-   $ cd aloc-final-year-project
+   $ cd ALOC
    $ pip install -r requirements.txt

 You are then free to run ALOC as follows: